-To be honest with you, it is quite confronting to learn where you fast fashion trendy t-shirt probably comes from.
+It is quite confronting to learn where you fast fashion trendy t-shirt probably comes from.
 Most of the fast-fashion clothing items are made in Asia, in countries such as China, Bangladesh and India to call a few.
 This is the work conditions an average fast fashion industry worker is like:

-- Extended working hours– The workers working in the fast fashion industry work seven days a week, 14-16 hours a week.
+- Extended working hours– The workers are working in the fast fashion industry work seven days a week, 14-16 hours a week.
 That is 96 hours a week.

 - Minimum wage- The paid salary is 1/5 of the money workers can decently live from.

 - No, leave– Workers are having no rights for maternity leave or sick leave and have no choice to refuse overwork in the busy season, or they will likely lose their job.

 - Dangerous work conditions- Workers are often working in workplaces with no ventilation and breathing in toxic substances, and fibre dust and the buildings can be very unsafe.
 In Dhaka, there were 1134 fashion workers killed in 2013 in a significant incident, and this is unfortunately not the only incident what has happened in the fast fashion industry.